carefree0910/carefree-drawboard-doc/docs/api-reference/Global-Functions.md

 ### Source Codes

-It might help you to understand `cache_resource` better by reading its source codes.
+It may help you to understand `cache_resource` better by reading its source codes.

 ```python
 from typing import Any